Diictodon: Appearance

 Diictodon had disproportionally large heads that ended in a horny beak.
 'There is a clear distinction between specimens having canine tusks and those lacking them, as tusked specimens are generally larger and more likely to develop a pineal boss.
 This probably reflects sexual dimorphism, with the tusked sex almost certainly being the male.'
 Diictodon had strong arms and legs, as well as 5 sharp claws on each hand, and may have had keen senses of smell and sight.
 Their gait was similar to the 'high walk' of crocodiles.
 Their jaws were also simplified, with some of the bones dedicated instead to hearing, considered a key sign of mammalian adaptation.
 Diictodon also had many adaptations for digging, such as highly developed muscles, a cylindrical body, and wide hands.
-Researchers Chinsmay and Rubridge analyzed seven other Dicynodonts species discovering the humeral bone microstructure in Diictidon showed no signs of growth marks indicating a variation in its growth strategy that further improved their ability to dig.
+Researchers Chinsmay and Rubridge analyzed seven other Dicynodonts species discovering the humeral bone microstructure in Diictodon showed no signs of growth marks indicating a variation in its growth strategy that further improved their ability to dig.